 This MRes offers specialised training with exposure to research scientists and members of the pharmaceutical industry.
 It provides a foundation year for a research career in drug development and a comprehensive programme in research methodology.
 Students will undertake a significant research project during this MRes.

-The Division of Medicine has as its mission the performance of innovative, high-quality biomedical research and excellence in graduate training.
+The internationally renowned Division of Medicine has as its mission the performance of innovative, high-quality biomedical research and excellence in graduate training.